ReWrite-Media/makecode/blocks/hai2025/crafting2.md

 # Crafting Sticks

 ## Step 1
-Train the agent on how to craft sticks
+Train the agent on how to craft sticks.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
 Stick Pattern